From the build log.

 RA2R on ARC-AGI-3: Trace-Level Evidence from LS20

 Neither condition cleared Level 0.
 Both scored RHAE 0.0.
-But trace-level analysis of 50 steps reveals six measurable effects: memory decay reversed, scaffold half-life of 24 steps, 12x reasoning depth growth.
+But trace-level analysis of 50 steps reveals six measurable effects: memory decay reversed, injection half-life of 24 steps, 12x reasoning depth growth.
 The evidence is in the process, not the outcome.

 What Happened When an LLM Taught Itself Symbolic Math

-At step 15 of an ARC-AGI-3 run, the scaffolded agent spontaneously switched from natural language to algebraic notation.
+At step 15 of an ARC-AGI-3 run, the harnessed agent spontaneously switched from natural language to algebraic notation.
 Nobody told it to.
 Suppress signals are behavioral pressures, not instructions.
 The agent is the adaptation.

 The Cognitive Scaffolding Thesis

-On short tasks, the scaffold barely helps.
+On short tasks, the injection barely helps.
 On long tasks, it's the difference between coherent reasoning and drift.
 We hypothesize that abilities function as persistent attention anchors.
 Here's the evidence, the model, and what would falsify it.

 Why We Killed Our Most Complex Mode